Cookie-and-Rock/accounts-frontend/README.md

 - Then build with `docker build -t account-candr .`
 - Then run with `docker run -p 3000:3000 account-candr`

-**IMPORTANT**

-The Docker implementation uses a NextJs feature called `standalone` found in `next.config.js`. `standalone` allows for a small and only essential packages to be loaded and servable via `node server.js`.
-Unfortunately, it seems that `standalone` doesn't account for pages in the new NextJS `/app` directory.
-So all pages in the old `/pages` work but no pages in the `/app` work after deployment.

-Test this yourself.
-Using `npm run build` and `npn run start` can use both `/pages` and `/app` but using `docker build...` and `docker run...` all `/app` pages are 404.

-To fix this I added a line in the Dockerfile:

-    COPY --from=builder --chown=nextjs:nodejs /app/.next/server ./.next/server

-This makes sure that the `/server` dir, which I believe contains the new `/app` pages to be served as well.
-This solution is only a hack since it likely isn't using the optimized `standalone` feature which builds a minimal and essentials-only build.
-Since NextJS13 is relatively new, I couldn't find any good support or solutions to this problem.

-I believe this solution is better than serving a whole `.next` dir but I'll see how far the millage takes me.

 ## Production

 This should be run in a docker environment alongside other microservices.